scrsxd/first-website-project-2023/README.md

-# html-portfolio
+# first-site
-My Website Journey.
+The Start of my Website Journey.